matthew-brett/pydagogue/curious_git.rst

 .. runblock::

-    cat /Volumes/my_usb_disk/nobel_prize_backup.git/refs/heads/master
+    cat /Volumes/my_usb_disk/nobel_prize.git/refs/heads/master

-The local repo has a copy of the last known position of the master branch in the remote repo.
+The local repository has a copy of the last known position of the master branch in the remote repository.

 .. prizerun::